 - Cutting material with your hand less than 3" from the blade/cutterhead requires push sticks

-- Joint and face warped material before ripping it on the tablesaw
+- Joint and face warped material before ripping it

 - Move the blade/guard to its safe, no cut, position

 - Clean the machine and put away any accessories